valyndsilva/React/ReactJS_Projects/google-clone/README.md

 // Search the entire web (TURN ON)
 // Copy Search engine ID
 // Create hook in src useGoogleSearch.js
-// Once you enter a term and hit enter -> it pushes the term into the data layer -> On Search Results page we pull the term using the useStateValue() -> Next we pass the term into the custom hook useGoogleSearch() which makes a call to the Google API and returns the data as an object.
+// Once you enter a term and hit enter -> it pushes the term into the data layer (StateProvide)-> On Search Results page we pull the term using the useStateValue() -> Next we pass the term into the custom hook useGoogleSearch() which makes a call to the Google API and returns the data as an object.